barrven/venabar.com-MVC/README.md

    git clone https://github.com/barrven/venabar.com-MVC.git

 3. **Copy the Project to XAMPP's htdocs**:
-   - Navigate to the XAMPP installation directory (default is C:\xampp\htdocs on Windows).
-   - Copy the cloned venabar.com-MVC folder into the htdocs directory.
-3. **Copy the Project to XAMPP's htdocs**:
    - Navigate to the XAMPP installation directory (default is `C:\xampp\htdocs` on Windows).
    - Copy the cloned `venabar.com-MVC` folder into the `htdocs` directory.